-WASHINGTON - U.S. President Barack Obama pushed job creation to the top of his agenda and vowed not to abandon his struggling healthcare overhaul after a political setback that raised doubts about his leadership.
+WASHINGTON - President Barack Obama pushed job creation to the top of his agenda on Wednesday and vowed not to abandon his struggling healthcare overhaul after a political setback that raised doubts about his leadership.

-We don't quit.
-I don't quit, he told Congress, split largely along Republican and Democratic lines over Obama's policies.
-Let's seize this moment -- to start anew, to carry the dream forward and to strengthen our union once more.
+I don't quit, he told the U.S. Congress.
+Let's seize this moment -- to start anew, to carry the dream forward, and to strengthen our union once more.

-He pledged tough new rules for Wall Street but said he was not interested in punishing banks, comments that helped boost U.S. stock futures by appearing to retreat slightly from some of his fiery rhetoric.
+He pledged to slap tough new regulations on Wall Street but said he was not interested in punishing banks, comments which helped boost U.S. stock futures by appearing to retreat slightly from some of his recent fiery rhetoric.

-Obama said he would work to dig the United States out of a massive fiscal hole and was willing to use his veto power to enforce budgetary discipline.
+Obama said he would work to dig the country out a massive fiscal hole and was willing to use his presidential veto power to enforce budgetary discipline.

 The devil is in the detail, said Andrew Neale, portfolio manager at Fogel Neale Wealth Management in New York.
 Making a speech and getting things done are two very different things.

-Still smarting from a drop in his popularity and the loss by his Democrats of a pivotal Senate seat in Massachusetts, Obama did not gloss over his political difficulties.
+Still smarting from a drop in his popularity and the loss by his Democratic Party of a pivotal U.S. Senate seat in Massachusetts, Obama did not gloss over his political difficulties and acknowledged some mistakes.

-The loss in Massachusetts was seen by some political analysts as a referendum on Obama's policies, reflecting voter anxiety about the healthcare reform effort but also frustration with the punishing double-digit unemployment rate.
+The loss in Massachusetts was seen by some political analysts as a referendum on his agenda, reflecting voter anxiety about the healthcare effort but also frustration with punishing double-digit unemployment.

 People are out of work.
 They are hurting.
-They need our help, Obama said.
-And I want a jobs bill on my desk without delay.
+They need our help.
+And I want a jobs bill on my desk without delay, he said.

-Huge deficits have also hurt Obama's standing.
-Republicans paint him as a big spender and characterize the healthcare bill as a government intrusion into the economy.
+Huge deficits have also hurt Obama's political standing.
+Republicans have sought to paint him as a big spender and characterized the healthcare bill as a government intrusion into the economy.

 To counter the criticism on spending, Obama proposed a three-year freeze on some domestic programs to take aim at soaring budget deficits.
 He also called for the creation of a bipartisan commission to tackle long-term budget challenges.

-If we do not take meaningful steps to rein in our debt, it could damage our markets, increase the cost of borrowing and jeopardize our recovery, Obama said.
+If we do not take meaningful steps to rein in our debt, it could damage our markets, increase the cost of borrowing, and jeopardize our recovery, Obama warned.

-His former rival for the presidency, Republican Senator John McCain, said he was disappointed.
+Republican Senator and his former rival for the presidency John McCain said he was disappointed.

-It was disingenuous for him to talk about spending freezes in 2010 when he wants a 'jobs bill' that could be anywhere from $80 billion to $115 billion, McCain told Reuters.
+It was disingenuous for him to talk about spending freezes in 2010 when he wants a 'jobs bill' that could be anywhere from $80 billion to $115 billion, he said.